Guest Reviews This tour doesn’t have any reviews because it is a new tour. Be the first to review it!

 If you prefer to get in some altitude, take on the Morrone ascent, a superb hill walk with magnificent views.
 Morrone is classified as a “corbett,” one of the 222 mountains in Scotland that reach to between 2,500 and 3,000 feet.
 You reach the summit via a birchwood forest and open moorland.
 Unimpeded 360-degree views of the Cairngorms and Braemar await.
 Take time to take in spectacular vistas from the summit, then a clear track and old road along the River Clunie leads you back to the village.

 Dinner is on your own this evening.
-You’ll find many fine choices in the village, or sample the fine menu at the hotel.
+You’ll find many choices in the village, or sample the fine menu at the hotel.

-After another incredible breakfast, a 3-hour taxi ride takes you through Cairngorms National Park to the Bridge of Oich, also known as Victoria Bridge.
+After another incredible breakfast, a three-hour taxi ride takes you through Cairngorms National Park to the Bridge of Oich, also known as Victoria Bridge.
 There’ll be a stop along the way to stretch your legs and grab a packed lunch for later.
 The Bridge of Oich, protected by Environmental Scotland, was opened in 1854 to carry traffic over the River Oich at the northern end of Loch Oich.
 Today it is an active pedestrian path and the starting point of your flat, easy walk to Fort Augustus and Loch Ness, about five miles away.

 Today you join the ranks of Scotland’s most enthusiastic walkers as you trace part of the Great Glen Way, one of the country’s most beloved trails.
 It stretches 78 miles from Fort William in the southwest to Inverness in the northeast, hugging the Caledonian Canal—and slicing through Scotland’s longest glen—for most of its length.
 Your five-mile stroll follows the towpath, passing the Bridge House Tea Garden, pretty woodlands, Cullochy and Kyltra Locks, tidy lock-keepers’ cottages, and an array of pleasure boats.
 Your walk concludes at Fort Augustus, where the canal meets the world-famous Loch Ness.

 Fort Augustus is one of those highland towns that has retained its charms despite its popularity.
-It’s location on the south shores of Loch Ness make it a favored spot for those in search of the lake’s legendary creature.
+Its location on the south shores of Loch Ness make it a favored spot for those in search of the lake’s legendary creature.
 But locals prefer to just sit and watch leisure boats head from the canal into the loch.
 The second largest of Scotland’s lakes, Loch Ness stretches some 23 miles from Fort William in the south to Inverness in the north.
 Even with all its notoriety, it remains one of the most pristine and stirring sights in the highlands, particularly when a mist sits on the water and the hills on either side seem to rise from clouds.

-As for Fort Augustus, the town saw its start in the 1730s when British General Wade built a fort here in the wake of the Jacobite Rising of 1715.
+As for Fort Augustus, the town saw its start in the 1730s, when British General Wade built a fort here in the wake of the Jacobite Rising of 1715.
 He named it after the Duke of Cumberland, Prince William Augustus.
 The name stuck, even after the fort was sold to the Lovat family—for whom your hotel for the next two nights was named.
 If you have time upon your arrival, visit the interesting Caledonian Canal Heritage Centre, which chronicles the construction and history of this impressive manmade waterway.
 Perhaps—today or tomorrow—embark an hour-long cruise on the atmospheric waters of Loch Ness.

-7.2 miles, easy-to-moderate, 1000-ft. elevation gain and loss
+7.2 miles, easy to moderate, 1000-ft. elevation gain and loss

 Following breakfast at your hotel—a continental buffet and a hot meal showcasing some great Scottish fare such as eggs, smoked haddock or salmon, porridge, and potato scone—a 30-minute taxi ride delivers you to the walk’s start at the Forestry Commission.
 This is the tiny hamlet of Inverfarigaig, just above the eastern shoreline of Loch Ness.
 Towering trees, plentiful wildlife, and spectacular views of Loch Ness’ south shore await you in the moss-covered woodlands of Farigaig Forest.

-In this haven for colorful wildflowers, butterflies, Roe and Sika deer, and red squirrels, you wind your way along the South Loch Ness Trail to an overlook towards a dramatic rocky outcrop.
+In this haven for colorful wildflowers, butterflies, Roe and Sika deer, and red squirrels, you wind your way along the South Loch Ness Trail to an overlook toward a dramatic rocky outcrop.
 Keep an eye out for hidden lochans (small lochs) and the remains of an ancient fort at Dun Dearduil.
 The path continues, rising and falling through heather and birch as it crosses several ridges that provide sweeping views in all directions.
 You arrive at the Upper Foyers, where you can take a break if you wish at the Foyers Waterfall Café.

 From here, you descend through woodlands to Lower Foyers, admiring views of one of the most spectacular waterfalls in the highlands.
 So stunning are these lovely cascades that they have been attracting visitors since Victorian times; they even inspired Robert Burns to compose a poem about them in 1787: “Among the heathy hills and ragged woods/The roaring Foyers pours its mossy floods.”
 Return to Inverfarigaig via a variety of scenic paths directly on the shore of Loch Ness.